Flotomate/product_docs/source/patch-management/missing-patch.rst

    Computer C arrives and demands for same patch.
 The Patch is shown as missing for Computer C.

--  Computers keep on updating the Flotomate server about required new Patches; these all appear as **New** Patches in the system.
+-  Computers keep on updating the Motadata server about required new Patches; these all appear as **New** Patches in the system.
 When a Computer or Computers request for a Patch which is older than the oldest **Installed** Patch (system record), then the requested Patch